-The following is an outline of the responsibilities of students, both as individuals and as groups, at Columbus State University.
-It is the official record of all conduct and traffic regulations, rules affecting student organizations and group activities, and student oriented and administrative policies and procedures.
-Neither academic nor behavioral misconduct will be tolerated in the Columbus State University community.
-Any individual found to have violated the standards of conduct outlined below will be subject to the sanctions/remedies listed in Section XVI of this handbook.
+The following is an outline of the responsibilities of students, both as individuals and as groups at Columbus State University.
+It is the official record of all conduct regulations, rules affecting student organizations and group activities, and both student and administrative oriented policies and procedures.
+Columbus State University will not tolerate academic misconduct or non-academic midconduct.
+Any individual found to be in violation of the University standards, policies or procedures will be subject to the sanctions/remedies listed in Section XVI of this handbook.
+Reporting academic, non-academic, or concerning behavior is the responsibility of all members of the campus community.
+Reports may filed with the Behavioral Assessment and Recommendation Team (BART) as described in the General Information area in this handbook or found online in Cougarnet.